kartikkumar/emtg/trunk/PyEMTG/README.txt

 2. Plot trajectories and other post-processing data of interest (.emtg)

 3. New in PyEMTG: modify EMTG Universe files and define new bodies (.emtg_universe)

+Note: the is strange behavior when using PyEMTG with WxPython version 3.0.0 or newer.
+I recommend sticking to 2.9.5